 Enter the one code letter appropriate for the type of program funding for which application is being made.
 Students ages 3-21 inclusive (i.e., through the day before the student's 22nd birthday) may be reported under any of the fund codes for which the student is eligible.
 Public Act 102-0172 amended the School Code to allow students that turn 22 during the regular term school year to continue services through the end of the school year.
 The day the students turn 22, their approval records should become Fund Code A, D, E, F, H, K, L, P, or B. Fund Code B tuition records will only be allowed past age 22 for in-state day school placements if the facility allows placements past age 22.
-For school year 2021-22 only, students who return per Public Act 102-0173 for recovery services enter Fund Code R as described in the Other Fund Codes section on page 13.
 Generally, a student may only be entered once in a particular fund code and/or private facility code during each period of time indicated with a begin and end date.